 These are to cover or hide from the emotional pain and not acknowledging it for what it truly is.
-This is usually how the abused starts their coping strategy off.
+This is usually how the abused start their coping strategy off.
 However, those who are abused or not can go for any or all coping strategies.

 The beginning of most personality disorders.
 The beginning of all mental illnesses is the avoidance of legitimate suffering, which is when we don’t allow ourselves to grieve or feel the true pain of a traumatic experience and try to mask this instead.

 Don’t run from the pain.
 Allow that pain to surface, deal with the pain, talk it out with others.
 Write it all out, scream it all out.
 Think back to the traumas, write how you protected yourself, what affects that had on you, then write the reality.
-Stepping out of your comfort zone bringing your subconscious out and putting it into your conscious mind will help you deal with the real trauma, move through the pain and grief and onto a much happier life.
+Stepping out of your comfort zone, bringing your subconscious out and putting it into your conscious mind will help you deal with the real past trauma, move through the pain and grief and onto a much happier life.

-This might mean doing things you don’t want to, things you are worried about, things that scare you, tears, tantrums, anger, resentment.
+This might mean doing things you don’t want to, something you are worried about, things that scare you, tears, tantrums, anger, resentment.
 You’re allowed to be scared it’ll help you become brave and move past the pain.
 Face the fear, overcome the fear.
-There’s nothing wrong with having vulnerabilities, nothing wrong with feeling anxious, you need to go through that anxiety and vulnerability and do it anyway.
+There’s nothing wrong with having vulnerabilities, nothing wrong with feeling anxious, and you need to go through that anxiety and vulnerability and do it anyway.

-You have to grow through what you find challenging to go through, you have to face the pain head on a deal with the realities to allow yourself to develop, grow and change.
+You have to grow through what you find challenging to go through, and you have to face the pain head on a deal with the realities to allow yourself to develop, grow and change.

 Going through a narcissistic relationship, be it your parents or your partner has devastating effects, not only on your mental health on your physical health too, most of us are left feeling worthless, confused, angry, hurt, and abused.